 Every examiner is equipped with a workstation consisting of a computer with access to databases and the Internet.
 INAPI is continually updating these computers to have access to the latest technology and facilitate the searching procedure through faster and more efficient equipment and internet connectivity..
-This equipment gathers the requirements to support all search and examination process.
+This equipment gathers the requirements to support all search and examination processes.
 IT is responsible for continuously updating the examiners' equipment and relevant software to ensure the right continuity of services, having the best tools to comply with the search and examination tasks.

 Besides the renewal of the equipment as mentioned above, a PCT management customized software for processing international applications (SGA) was developed to facilitate and give guidance to the examiners when conducting the search and examination during the ISA activities.
 As it has been said, this software handles not only the Receiving Office activities, but also the ISA/IPEA activities, indicating the necessary steps in every stage of the procedures, among other activities such as management of timeliness.
 This software also allows the storage and retrieval of international PCT applications and all the related documentation, which simplifies and accelerates the process.
 A second version of the SGA was released last August 2016, including improvements for more manageable and neater use.
 New improvements were released in 2017, which have been afterwards adjusted to suit the examiners' work in a better way.
 These improvements include some functionalities that allow greater control of the examiners' tasks as well as a more accurate following-up of them.
 They also allowed improving the control register.
 An expert team is currently working on adapting the SGA workflows representing the ISA and IPEA activities in order to achieve greater efficiency in the use of this system.
 While the adjustments for ISA activities are still underway, the IPEA SGA workflow was reviewed and improved; and as from December 2021 examiners can use it when working on an IPEA request.
+These improvements have been of great help when working on IPEA activities, making this process more fluent and straightforward.